The Best Robo-Advisers for Seniors

 Overview:Highlights

 SoFi Automated Investing manages financial portfolios and offers financial guidance using a computer algorithm.
-Best of all, it’s free.
-You won’t need to pay any management, advisory, or administrative fees, which can save you a good chunk of change in the long run.
-Older adults can open several different account types, including joint personal investment accounts.
+The SoFi platform used to be 100 percent free, but the company has since followed in the footsteps of nearly every other major robo-adviser and added a 0.25% AUM fee.
+Older adults can open several account types, including joint personal investment accounts.
 You can choose from 10 portfolios with diversified low-cost ETFs.

-While SoFi isn’t new, their robo-advisor service is: It’s been around only since 2017.
-That’s something to consider as you decide which robo-advisor is right for you.
-Overall, we think SoFi is a great fit for budget-conscious seniors looking for simple automated investing and retirement planning.
-We especially love that all users gain unlimited access to certified financial planners and customer support.
+SoFi isn’t new, but their robo-adviser service has been around only since 2017.
+That’s something to consider as you decide which robo-adviser is right for you.
+Overall, we think SoFi is a great fit for budget-conscious older adults looking for simple automated investing and retirement planning.
+We especially love that all users gain access to certified financial planners and customer support.

 Pros & Cons:Pros About SoFi